2CentsCapitalHR/ai-engineer-task-Venkateswar8703/README.md

 # ADGM-Compliant Corporate Agent with Document Intelligence USING RAG

 ## Overview
-This project provides a document review tool for ADGM corporate incorporation documents.
+This Corporate Agent provides a document review tool for ADGM corporate incorporation documents.
 It uses a Retrieval-Augmented Generation (RAG) pipeline with Gemini (Google PaLM API) to analyze `.docx` files, highlight issues, and provide compliance suggestions based on official ADGM references.

 ---